 The second question tried to match the different competitive strategies of the brands we sold – e.g. cost leaders versus premium differentiated brands – with the competitive strategies of the retailers.
-But calling it positioning is a bit confusing, since positioning can also refer to positioning statements.
+But calling it positioning was confusing.
+Positioning can also refer to positioning statements.

-The last question was clearer, but made a big assumption that influencers and recommenders played a role.
+The last question was clearer.
+But it made a big assumption about the role of influencers and recommenders.
 This may not have been true.
-It also used the word “ecosystem”, which is a bit too buzzwordy.
+It also used the word “ecosystem”, which now sounds too buzzwordy.

 If writing those key research questions today, we’d edit them to read something like this :-